 High-throughput and universal depth profiling tool

 The high ionic density of the glow discharge plasma results in a high sputtering rate.
 In addition the pre-analysis time is very much reduced as sample does not need to be transferred to a high vacuum chamber.
 As a result, sub-micron thin films can be analyzed in a few minutes.

-The use of a radio frequency excitation signal allows analysis of all types of materials ranging from conductive to non-conductive (e.g. thin films on thick glass substrates) and from inorganic to hybrid.
+The use of a radio frequency excitation signal allows analysis of all types of inorganic materials ranging from conductive to non-conductive (e.g. thin films on thick glass substrates).
 A quick sample preparation permits the analysis of coatings on flexible substrates.

 High dynamic range

 Mass Spectrometry coupled to a high intensity plasma source results in a highly sensitive technique.
 A 106 dynamic range is reached at the nanometer depth scale.
-In-depth or bulk measurements allow to reach sub ppm sensitivity.
-In addition, thanks to the separation of sputtering and ionization (low matrix effects), a simple internal calibration calculation results in semi-quantitativeresults (atomic concentrations in the correct order of magnitude).
+In-depth measurements allow to reach sub ppm sensitivity.
+In addition, thanks to the separation of sputtering and ionization (low matrix effects), a simple internal calibration calculation results in semi-quantitative results (atomic concentrations in the correct order of magnitude).

 Full mass coverage